WaluigiBSOD/fzmv-password-decoder/README.md

 Note: these steps won't work for save files where no record in any track has been set.

-1. Open the desired save file
+1. Open the desired save file.
 2. Select Rankings and select the desired cup (works with Championship too).
 3. Select the player's name (won't work with Mixed Rankings).
 4. Select the desired track.